Q1. Why does a compass needle get deflected when brought near a bar magnet?

 Q3.
 What precaution should be taken to avoid the overloading of domestic electric circuits ?

-Answer: To avoid overloading domestic electric circuits:
+Answer: To avoid overloading of domestic electric circuits, the following precautions should be taken:

 Q1.
 Which of the following correctly describes the magnetic field near a long straight wire?